 - Set the selection knob to ROOM TEMPERATURE.
 The room temperature is displayed. - Press the push-button.
-If the probe connected to input # 1 and supplied with the controller is not defective, the letters"PR1" are displayed, alternating with the on/off state of the probe and the temperature measured by the probe.

-If the probe is defective, the letters "PR1" are displayed, alternating with the state of the probe and the letter "P".
+If the probe connected to input # 1 and supplied with the controller is not defective, the letters"PR1" are displayed, alternating with the temperature measured by the probe.
+If the probe is defective, the letters "PR1" are displayed, alternating with the letter "P".